gemini-15/blog-engine/core/articles/state_of_ai/state_of_ai.md

 > "Membership inference attacks (MIAs) aim to predict whether a particular record belongs to the training dataset of a given model." from the paper above.
 > A training Epoch is defined as the number of iterations of all the training data.

-However, other types of attacks inherited from the old good days of Machine Learning still works, for instance, the one and only, data and model poisoning.
+However, other types of attacks inherited from the good old days of Machine Learning still works, for instance, the one and only, data and model poisoning.

 ### Defining a security threat model

 In the end, it all goes back to defining a threat model for your AI system.
-What do you want to protect - Is it the model ?
-The data ?
+What do you want to protect - Is it the model?
+The data?
 The infrastructure - *When using a RAG with proprietary data for example*?

 Each company or entity could have its own requirements depending on what service they offer.
-For example, if a company serves a chat model that accesses internal company data, it might more important than the model itself.
+For example, if a company serves a chat model that accesses internal company data, it might be more important than the model itself.

 ## Current solutions and workarounds